azorakk/FishMovementAnalyzer/README.md

 ## Installation
 For Intalling the software in your computer please download the installers in the Setup folder in this repository.

-## Demo
+## Running
-After installation, open the application and drag and drop your .xlsx file.
+After installation, open the application and drag and drop your (.csv, .xlsx) file.
 The analyzed file will appear in the same path of the original file with `original-file-name_analyzed` in the file name.

 ## Contribution
 This repository is open to contributions from everyone, and we appreciate your interest in improving this project.